United States District Court for the Northern District of Mississippi

 The United States District Court for the Northern District of Mississippi (in case citations, N.D.
 Miss.) is a federal court in the Fifth Circuit with facilities in Aberdeen, Greenville, and Oxford.

 Appeals from cases brought in the Northern District of Mississippi are taken to the United States Court of Appeals for the Fifth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 The United States attorney for the Northern District of Mississippi represents the United States in civil and criminal litigation in the court.
-As of 1 March 2021 the acting United States attorney is Clay Joyner.
+As of 18 December 2025, the United States attorney is Scott F. Leary.

 Jurisdiction

 The northern district comprises three divisions.